 Here are some guidelines as to which organic foods may be worth the higher prices and why:

 - Milk: The same considerations regarding meat and poultry apply to milk and dairy products.
-Since most babies and toddlers tend to drink a lot of milk proportionate to their weight, a shift to organic products might be worthwhile.
+Since most babies and toddlers tend to drink a lot of milk, proportionate to their weight, a shift to organic products might be worthwhile.

 - Fruits and vegetables: Given the wide variety of growing and processing conditions for fruits and vegetables, we’ve selected a list of those products with the highest levels of pesticides.
-In order to avoid pesticide residues, it may be worth buying organic varieties of these products. cherries, potatoes, spinach, strawberries, nectarines, kale, peaches, grapes, celery, tomatoes, pears, nectarines, apples.
+In order to avoid pesticide residues, it may be worth buying organic varieties of these products: cherries, potatoes, spinach, strawberries, nectarines, kale, peaches, grapes, celery, tomatoes, pears, nectarines, and apples.
 Keep in mind that this also applies to products like juices or puree.